kevinjohncutler/edt/README.md

   process(image) # stand in for whatever you'd like to do

 # The legacy 2D/3D implementations exposed a voxel_graph argument for
 # constrained connectivity.
-That functionality now lives in edt.original.*
+That functionality now lives in edt.legacy.*
 # (clone/build the upstream repo into ./original_repo to enable it).
 # Voxels with an impermissible direction are treated as eroded
 # by 0.5 in that direction instead of being 1 unit from black.